deltorobarba/sciences/README.md

 ## Exoplanets 🪐

 *An exoplanet is a planet that orbits a star outside of our solar system.
-Exoplanets are primarily detected by observing the effects they have on their host stars, such as the star's "wobble" (radial velocity method) or the dimming of its light (transit method).*
+Exoplanets are primarily detected by observing the effects on their host stars, such as the star's "wobble" (radial velocity method) or the dimming of its light (transit method).*

 * [Trappist1](https://github.com/deltorobarba/sciences/blob/master/exoplanet_trappist1.ipynb) at 40 light years away
 * [HR 8799](https://github.com/deltorobarba/sciences/blob/master/exoplanet_HR8799.ipynb) at 130 light years away